 To plan, develop, coordinate and implement administrative practices that facilitate the demonstration of LGBT inclusive care and service;

-To provide advice and input into the creation of LGBT responsive (culturally competent) care, service and environment and quality improvement processes;
+To advise and consult on LGBT responsive (culturally competent) care, service and environment and quality improvement processes;

-To develop effective linkages for LGBT referrals;

-To continue to build an effective volunteer program with connections to the LGBT community;
+To network LGBT services to care facilities; To support the development of volunteer programs connecting LGBT community members to seniors’ care facilities;

 To continue to develop processes to maintain effective community engagement;

-To provide advice regarding the provision of staff orientation, training and education regarding LGBT inclusive services, thus contributing to cultural competence;
+To develop LGBT cultural competence among senior care facilities staff through training and education;

-To develop indicators to evaluate LGBT inclusive services; and
+To evaluate and measure LGBT inclusive services; and

-To foster the introduction of the Allies program (administered by the Youth Project) in continuing care facilities and seniors’ service organizations throughout Nova Scotia.
+To introduce a registry of continuing care facilities and seniors’ service organizations throughout Nova Scotia that are LGBT-inclusive.

 How to Approach this Guide

 Most lesbian, gay, bisexual, and transgender (LGBT) Canadians born in the 20th Century will have grown up in a world where homosexuality and/or non-conforming gender expression were viewed as either serious mental illnesses or criminal, or both.
-It is true that society is changing for the better in terms of LGBT equality.
-However, even if we succeed in eradicating discrimination and bigotry (as we believe we can), their impact will remain.
-For the next thirty or forty years, every LGBT person entering a nursing home in Nova Scotia will have been affected by their experience of a world where discrimination was the rule and respect the exception.
+While it is true that Canadian society is changing for the better in terms of LGBT equality, the impact of homophobia and transphobia will remain.
+Acceptance is a relatively new phenomenon and for the foreseeable future, any LGBT Nova Scotian will have experienced homophobia at some point in their lives.

-The goal of this project is to introduce you to this community, to share a bit of our history and our struggle for equality.
-We will be paying a lot of attention to health care and how to make care facilities safe and welcoming for LGBT residents, families, staff, and volunteers.
-Ultimately, we hope that this guide will give you the knowledge to see beyond generalizations and see the LGBT members of your community, residents and co-workers alike, as real people with real needs.
+The initial goal of this project is to introduce you to this community, to share a bit of our history and our struggle for equality.
+We will be paying attention to health care and how to make care facilities safe and welcoming for LGBT residents, families, staff, and volunteers.
+This guide will enable those who are not a member of the LGBT community to understand the experiences LGBT Nova Scotians face.
+Whether it is a co-worker, a client or a member of the client’s family, this guide will help you see past generalizations and stereotypes to relate to the person.

-To begin this journey, we want to introduce a few key concepts and also to provide you with an opportunity for self reflection.
+To begin this journey, we want to introduce a few key concepts and also to provide you with an opportunity for self-reflection.
 At the back of this Guide you’ll find appendices: a detailed glossary; a timeline of LGBT history (with a particular emphasis on Nova Scotia), local, national and international resources, and a survey of long term care institutions conducted by Gerard Veldhoven, an LGBT Elder from Amherst, NS.

 “Heterosexuality isn’t normal, it’s just common.”

-- Derek Jarman, British filmmaker and LGBT rights activist
+- Dorothy Parker, poet and author

 Key Concepts: Heterosexism, Homophobia & Transphobia

-Heterosexism Discrimination on the basis of sexual orientation, practiced by heterosexuals against homosexuals” That is how the Online Dictionary defines it, but its effect is subtler and more pervasive than simple discrimination.
+Heterosexism Merriam-Webster defines heterosexism as, “discrimination or prejudice by heterosexuals against homosexuals.”
+But the effect is subtler and more pervasive than simple discrimination.
 Heterosexism is a set of societal attitudes and beliefs that presume heterosexuality is the norm; these attitudes can be shared by some gay people as well.
-Heterosexism can be consciously expressed as discrimination, it can also be unconscious, as in when health care providers just assume that everyone is heterosexual.
+Heterosexism can be consciously expressed as discrimination; it can also be unconscious, as in when health care providers just assume that everyone is heterosexual.
 Failing to considering the health (and other needs) of LGBT people ends up reinforcing the barriers for LGBT people in accessing care.

-An Example of Heterosexism from Project Visibility:
+Example of heterosexism from Project Visibility:

 Going out to dinner is a wonderful way for couples to connect and relax.
 A gay couple.
 However, may think twice about holding hands across the table.
 Will people stare or say something rude?
 After dinner, the couple may worry if it is safe to hold hands outside in public, wondering if people will threaten or harass them.
 Most heterosexual couples aren’t concerned with these things.